NKID00/chess-in-5d-stripped/README.md

 Here the function has three parameters: `chess`, `timed`, and `global`
  - `chess` - This is the instance of the Chess class (https://gitlab.com/alexbay218/5d-chess-js) representing the current game.
  - `timed` - Object containing timing information (`null` if game is not timed).
-All values are in milliseconds.
+All values are in seconds.
    - `whiteDurationLeft` - Amount of time left for white to play.
    - `blackDurationLeft` - Amount of time left for black to play.
    - `startingDuration` - Amount of time to give to both players at the start of the game.